b02k11/Docsify/document.md

 - No statically built html files
 - Multiple themes
 ```
-you can also customize the background colour or background image:
+You can also customize the background colour or background image:
 ```
 <!-- _coverpage.md -->
 # docsify <small>3.5</small>